openjdk/amber-docs/site/guides/text-blocks-guide.md

                     Pat Q. Smith""";

-The object produced from a text block is a `java.lang.String` with the same characteristics as a traditional double quoted string.
+The object produced from a text block is a `java.lang.String` with the same characteristics as a traditional double-quoted string.
 This includes object representation and interning.
 Continuing with `dqName` and `tbName` from the examples above,